MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### July 16, Saturday

+**Today's Progress**: Completed review of class 22 and began review of class 23.
+Also, completed several Code Wars challenges before moving on to work on a Frontend Mentor project.

+### July 15, Friday

+**Today's Progress**: Day off today for kayak and time with the family.
+Recharge and reset for tomorrow.

 ### July 14, Thursday

 **Today's Progress**: Continued with class 22 as well as completing several more Code Wars challenges, focusing on array-specific challenges.
 Also got in some spaced repetition with Anki and kept working on the Skillcrush API interaction project.